grimme-lab/xtb_docs/source/xtb_docking.rst

 activated with an input file.
 This allows the docking to user-defined regions of molecule 1.
 The default is an attractive potential for the user-defined atoms, but also a repulsive potential for every other atom can be used (only recommended for large interacting molecules).
+If the attractive potential is too strong (seen in fusing atoms leading to failing geometry optimizations), a scaling factor can be used to reduce the potential.
+Values between 0 (no potential) and 1 (default) are recommended.
 An input file for the directed docking might look like this:

 .. code:: text

   $directed
      attractive
+     scaling factor= 0.9
      atoms: 1-5
      elements: N
   $end